gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-competition.rst

 practice matches.

 This gives some obvious advantages compared to a team with lesser practice.

-1.  the driver(s) is totally familiar with handling the robot in every situation.
+1. The driver(s) is totally familiar with handling the robot in every situation.
-2.  the robot is proven to be reliable enough to survive hours of operation.
+2. The robot is proven to be reliable enough to survive hours of operation.
-3.  the immense data that teams gather from test runs are used to optimize every element of the robot.
+3. The immense data that teams gather from test runs are used to optimize every element of the robot.

 Driver practice not only familiarizes the driver(s) with the robot and serves as a test of robot reliability, it also simulates in-game conditions.